 There’s a good chance you haven’t found yourself in your dream job, yet.
 If you have – then you’re one of a very few lucky folk.
 But if not, you don’t need to give up.You may already be actively using social media tools in your job search.
 If you aren’t, then we’d urge you to start getting involved.

-We did an Internet search on “using social media to find a job” – and there was an amazing 106 million results!
+We did an Internet search on “using Social Media Advertising Agency to find a job” – and there was an amazing 106 million results!
 Nobody has time to trawl through all of them, so we did it for you, and eliminated the wheat from the chaff to put together our top 8 articles from the search query.

 Here they are – and we’ve extracted a key point from each to give you maximum value;